Public-Health-Scotland/phsmethods/README.md

   - The package should always pass `devtools::check()`

-It’s not necessary to have experience with GitHub or of building an R package to contribute to phimethods; as long as you can write an R function, the package maintainers can assist with error handling, writing documentation, testing and other aspects of package development.
+It’s not necessary to have experience with GitHub or of building an R package to contribute to `phimethods`; as long as you can write an R function, the package maintainers can assist with error handling, writing documentation, testing and other aspects of package development.
 It is advised, however, to consult Hadley Wickham’s [R